Thomas F. George

 - Facilitated the relocation of the Hispanic Chamber of Commerce of Metropolitan St. Louis to the UMSL campus for a several-year period, including the establishment of the Hispanic Student Chamber of Commerce.

 Improved and created new facilities both on and off campus:

-- Placed the new Performing Arts Center on firm financial footing as a resource to the university and outside community, including bringing the St. Louis Symphony there several times a year and becoming the exclusive performance venue for Dance St. Louis.
+- Placed the operation of the new Performing Arts Center on firm financial footing as a resource to the university and outside community, including bringing the St. Louis Symphony there several times a year and becoming the exclusive performance venue for Dance St. Louis.

 - Built the first residence hall on campus with 430 beds and other amenities, like a swimming pool.
 Together with the apartment complexes on campus, this brings the number of beds to 1,500.

 - Established an environmental task force of campus and community people to improve energy efficiency in buildings, enhance recycling and promote health and safety.
 In connection with this, a project to install solar panels on the athletics building was launched in partnership with Express Scripts, Inc.

 - Launched a $20-million project to enhance Natural Bridge Road (running through the middle of campus) in partnership with the East-West Gateway Council of Governments, Missouri Department of Transportation, city of Normandy, North County Incorporated and the Great Rivers Greenway District.

 - Worked with the Great Rivers Greenway District to invest $650,000 to construct a pedestrian/cyclist trail through campus as part of a much larger trail in the region.

-- Through creative financing with a developer and new market tax credits, established a new presence (building) for UMSL in Grand Center (the performing arts district of the city of St. Louis), including academic activities and the university’s NPR radio station, St. Louis Public Radio 90.7 KWMU.
+- Through creative financing with a developer and new market tax credits, established a new presence (building) for UMSL in Grand Center (the performing arts district of the city of St. Louis), including academic activities and the university’s NPR station, St. Louis Public Radio 90.7 KWMU.
 Also in connection with the radio station, Quincy University’s public radio station WQUB was acquired, thus extending the reach of KWMU to Quincy, Illinois and northeastern Missouri.